 Ankida Ridge Vineyards, founded by Christine and Dennis Vrooman and located in the Blue Ridge Mountains in Amherst, is proof of the love and dedication that surrounds Virginia’s winemaking industry.
-Determined to help his parents, co-founder and now Winemaker Nathan Vrooman of Ankida Ridge Vineyards traded his mutual funds officer position in Colorado for a vital part in the family’s vineyards.
+Determined to help his parents, co-founder and now Winemaker Nathan Vrooman of Ankida Ridge Vineyards traded his mutual funds officer position in Colorado for a vital part in the family’s ridge vineyard.
 Devoted to crafting Virginia’s finest wines, he ensures that all wines are made on-site in French oak barrels.
-At this boutique winery, Vrooman creates a beautiful tribute to the quality of Virginia produce and craftsmanship.
+At this boutique winery, Vrooman creates a beautiful tribute to the quality of Virginia grapes and craftsmanship.

-How Nathan Vrooman Became a Virginia Winemaker
+Ankida Ridge Winery and How Nathan Vrooman Became a Virginia Winemaker

 What inspired you to leave your previous career and join the family winemaking business in 2009?

 At the time, I was not sure that it would turn into a career.
 Making wine seemed like a very interesting challenge, so I was more than willing to jump in and start learning the process.
-As we approached our first harvest at Ankida, we sat down to discuss our options for the fruit.
+As we approached our first harvest at Ankida Ridge, we sat down to discuss our options for the fruit.
 The only option that made sense was to make the wine ourselves, so I took the lead.

 Was there anything in particular that Matthieu Finot taught you that really stuck?